cabforum/smime/SBR.md

 This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
 The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for the issuance of S/MIME Certificates.

-### 3.2.4  Authentication of organization identity
+### 3.2.3  Authentication of organization identity

-The following requirements must be fulfilled to Organization identity included in the `organization-validated` and `sponsor-validated` Certificate types.
+The following requirements must be fulfilled to authenticate Organization identity included in the `organization-validated` and `sponsor-validated` Certificate types.

-The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants when the following attributes have been collected and verified by the CA:
+The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants when the following information, at a minimum, has been collected and verified by the CA:

-1)	the formal legal name of the Organization;
+1. the formal legal name and address of the Organization;
-2)	the jurisdiction of and agency responsible for the Organization’s legal creation, existence, or recognition;
+2.	the agency responsible for the Organization’s legal creation, existence, or recognition;
-3)	a unique identifier and type of identifier for the Organization’s (unless such identifier does not exist).
+3.	a unique identifier for the Organization (unless such identifier does not exist).

+#### 3.2.3.1 Verification of organization legal existence

 Examples of unique identifier include national registration number, tax number, VAT number, or LEI (Legal Entity Identifier).

+#### 3.2.3.2 Verification of organization assumed name

+The CA MAY include an assumed name (also known as "doing business as" in the US and "trading as" in the UK) in addition to the Applicant's formal legal name in Certificates.
+The CA MUST verify that the assumed name is currently valid for the Applicant using one of the following methods:

+1. The CA MAY verify the assumed name through use of a Qualified Government Information Source operated by, or on behalf of, an appropriate government agency in the jurisdiction of the Applicant's Place of Business, or by direct contact with the government agency responsible for the management of such assumed names;
+2. The CA MAY verify the assumed name through use of a Qualified Independent Information Source provided that the QIIS has verified the assumed name with the appropriate government agency; or
+3. The CA MAY rely on a Verified Professional Letter that indicates the assumed name under which the Applicant conducts business, the government agency with which the assumed name is registered, and that such filing continues to be valid.

+#### 3.2.3.3 Verification of authority

 ### 3.2.4  Authentication of individual identity